Taming Enterprise Complexity

 ENTERPRISE PACKAGE

-Full municipal digitalization combining both the social side of posts, events, and articles and citizen services like waste management, a bonus system, and the official notice board.
+Full municipal digitalization package with both the social features and citizen services like waste management, a bonus system, and the official notice board.
 Additionally, a multi-tier upgrade now allows all functionality to be mirrored on a standalone website.

 CRAZY RELEASE CYCLES